 At Achduth Vesholom, our members are engaged in the ongoing work of tikkun olam, striving to improve the world in which we live.
 The Social Action Committee’s mission is to provide programs of social justice, social action, and social reform to encourage and support those efforts, sharing the message with the world around us.

-Even in this past year of the pandemic, our efforts have continued with an annual Yom Kippur food drive to be shared with Wellspring Interfaith Social Services.
+Our efforts have continued with an annual High Holy Days food drive to be shared with Wellspring Interfaith Social Services.
 The need for food has been great this past year and CAV members were reminded to donate food, money, or both to help Wellspring help those who are food insecure.
 Today, that need continues, members are encouraged to act again and often.

 In April 2021, the Social Action Committee launched its newest program, Behind the News, when Irin Carmon spoke by Zoom to more than 100 people.
 She is co-author of Notorious RBG, a working journalist, and a contributor to CNN.
 Behind the News plans to bring a journalist annually to Fort Wayne to talk about covering the news, the back story, and other stories not covered on the daily news.